gkonovalov/android-vad/README.md

 ```

 ## Requirements
+WebRTC VAD - Android API level 16 and later and require JDK 8 or later.
+Silero VAD - Android API level 21 and later and require JDK 8 or later.
-Android VAD supports Android 6.0 (API level 23) and later and require JDK 8 or later.
+Yamnet VAD - Android API level 23 and later and require JDK 8 or later.

 ## Development
 To open the project in Android Studio: